Assessment

 About Sam

 Sam resides in North Wales and lives with a disability called Limb Girdle 2e Muscular Dystrophy which is a progressive condition, meaning her needs have increased/grown more complex over time.
-Sam is now forty and has been employing her own PA’s since she was twenty.
+Sam is now forty and has been employing her own PAs since she was twenty.

 To begin with, she did this with the help of The Independent Living Fund, a benefit that unfortunately no longer exists.
-When the Independent Living Fund was scraped her local authority funded her entire care package, continuing to provide funds through her Direct Payment.
+When the Independent Living Fund was scraped, her local authority funded her entire care package, continuing to provide funds through her Direct Payment.

-Agency workers
+Agency Workers

 Back with the Direct Payments Scheme

-Sam campaigns with Rhys to try and ensure that all citizens in Wales, not least Rhys himself has the same freedom that she enjoys regardless of how they are funded.
 Below are the questions I sent to Sam after I saw their campaign on the BBC website and later on Facebook, Welsh PHB Hunters (Every human being has the right to be free.)
-The questions were sent before I knew she had won the right to have her Direct Payment again, which just goes to show you should always fight for your rights.
+The questions were sent before I knew she had won the right to have her Direct Payment again.
+Rights should always be fought for!

 1. How long have you had your current care package?